 “Suppliers are not interested in such interfaces, which other carmakers are also developing, so this will become a challenge,” says Hauf.
 “However, we will continue to develop this to keep the market open and flexible.”

-New supermarket technology The use of advanced AGVs is also heralding a number of important new processes with wider implications for production in the Audi ‘Smart Factory’ strategy.
+The use of advanced AGVs is also heralding a number of important new processes with wider implications for production in the Audi ‘Smart Factory’ strategy.

 For example, Audi’s use of supermarkets in its production for parts picking, kitting and sequencing is among the carmaker’s most complex operations, as it depends on accurate parts handling and systems, ergonomic and well-designed packaging, and sufficient space at plants.
 While work of such variation has made operations difficult to automate, Audi has recently made breakthroughs in improving overall processes thanks in part to AGV innovations, as well as new kinds of parts-picking technology.
 Specifically at Ingolstadt, following a successful trial, Simon Motter is overseeing the rollout to serial production of what Audi calls its ‘supermarket 2.0’ concept.